urishiraval/obsidian-apple-reminders-plugin/README.md

 ![Reminders Plugin used with daily notes](/docs/RemindersPlugin.gif)

 A plugin to attempt to bring Apple Reminders into [Obsidian](https://obsidian.md).

 Note: This plugin can get a bit heavy but I've tried to make it as effecient as possible.
 Any recommendations are welcome.

+(I'm not responsible for any loss of data....though this plugin never deletes any reminder, only ever alters their properties)

 # Requirements